 *.
 In any event, I don’t think this is a big problem because the difficulty of Annihilation (the movie) has, I think, been greatly overstated.
 There are some basic points that are left ambiguous, but they are not the kind of challenging puzzles that, for example, Weird fiction likes to play with.
 They’re just more or less known unknowns.

 *.
 One example is the nature of the alien force.
 Lomax, the man questioning Lena in the film’s frame, is convinced that whatever is in Area X has come here for a purpose.
 There is, however, no clear indication of any intelligence at work in the Shimmer.
-You can speculate about its purpose if you want, but it’s not even clear if they arrive by design or by accident.
+You can speculate about its purpose if you want, but it’s not even clear if it arrived by design or by accident.
 Is that a spaceship that lands in Florida or an asteroid?

 *.
 Another example is the question of whether Kane and Lena are clones at the end.
 Well, if even they don’t know then how should we?
 Kyle Smith: “Making movies steeped in vagueness these days is proving to be an excellent way to earn critical praise, but being artfully ambiguous strikes me as a way to cover for not being able to finish the job.”